AndrewDryga/vagrant-box-osx/README.md

 =========================
 This is a issue tracker for OS X Vagrant boxes, which can be found in Download section

-Box was tested only on VirtualBox.
+Box was tested only on VirtualBox with Mac OS as a host.
 Mainly, I made it to build our iOS applications via CI-server.

 Downloads
 --